Ardhat/docs/js.md

 <a href="http://nodered.org/"><img align="right" style="height:200px; padding-left: 10px; padding-top: 5px" src="/media/node-red-screenshot-sm.png" alt="NodeRED" title="NodeRED"></a>
 An alternative to programming in javascript directly is to use the visual programming approach offered by Node-RED.

-Node-RED provides a browser-based flow editor that makes it easy to wire together flows using the wide of range nodes in a 'palette' of node modules.
+Node-RED provides a browser-based flow editor that makes it easy to wire together flows using a collection of 'Nodes' in a 'palette'.
 Flows can then be deployed in a single-click.
-For more info see the [Node-Red website](http://nodered.org/) .
+For more info see the [Node-Red website](http://nodered.org/) , or [this excellent tutorial](https://learn.adafruit.com/raspberry-pi-hosting-node-red/what-is-node-red) on Adafruit.